Tony Britten: Musicals and opera

-Britten was educated at Trinity School, Croydon and the Royal College of Music.
-He spent the first few years of his career in theatre as a musical director, including working for Cameron Mackintosh as music supervisor on many shows including Godspell, The Rocky Horror Show and Oliver!.
-After that he worked at the National Theatre as arranger/musical director.
-He then moved into film and television as a conductor on productions such as RoboCop.
-He also worked for director Clive Donner.
+Britten spent the first few years of his career in theatre as a musical director, including working for Cameron Mackintosh as music supervisor on many shows including Godspell, The Rocky Horror Show and Oliver!.
+After that he worked at the National Theatre, where he was orchestrator and musical director of the National's Guys and Dolls production in 1982, directed by Richard Eyre.